If you've been in a sales, marketing, or customer service role for a while, the thought of career progression has probably crossed your mind.

-CCO stands for "Chief Customer Officer."
-The role of the CCO is to serve alongside the executive board, ideating and designing new programs and systems to improve the customer experience.
-This could occur in any number of ways, from designing customer loyalty programs to incorporating training programs for employees on customer experience.
+The role of the Chief Customer Officer (CCO) is to serve alongside the executive board.
+This leader ideates and designs new programs to improve the customer experience.
+This could occur in many ways, from designing customer loyalty programs to training employees on improving the customer experience.

 Now, let's develop a deeper understanding of the objectives of the CCO.